frankiearzu/DSMTools/readme.md

 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/2448e43d-94b8-4d24-b055-f91ac0f9dfdf)

+## DSM Tools Suite
+All the tools combined into one app.
+For Ethos, and EdgeTX color (in dev)..
+For smaller EdgeTX back & white radios, use the individual scripts (they don't have much memory).

+Ethos Screensot:

 ## DSM Forward Programming

 Fully functional DSM Forward programming.
 You can setup a plane from zero.
 Currently only support radios with microcrontroller chip with good amount of RAM memory (like TX16S, Jumper T16/T18, etc)